On semigroups and groupoids with minimal probabilistic spectrum: The equational probabilistic spectrum of an algebra

-\item Each probability of the spectrum of $\A\times \B$ comes from an equation, and therefore by (i), it can be decomposed as the product of a probability of the spectrum of $\A$ and one of that of $\B$. \item The same reasoning as in (ii), but since the algebras are equal and the equation is also the same, $\alpha$ is the value of a probability in $\A$ if and only if $\alpha^m$ is for $\A^m$. \item Any equation of $\A$ can be written in terms of an equation of $\B$. \item Since $\A$ is a reduct of $\B$, every equation of $\A$ is an equation of $\B$. \item If two groupoids are isomorphic, the result follows immediately.
+\item Each probability of the spectrum of $\A\times \B$ comes from an equation, and therefore by (i), it can be decomposed as the product of a probability of the spectrum of $\A$ and one of those of $\B$. \item The same reasoning as in (ii), but since the algebras are equal and the same equation is considered, $\alpha$ is the value of a probability in $\A$ if and only if $\alpha^m$ is for $\A^m$. \item Any equation of $\A$ can be expressed in terms of an equation of $\B$. \item Since $\A$ is a reduct of $\B$, every equation of $\A$ is an equation of $\B$. \item If two groupoids are isomorphic, the result follows immediately.
 Suppose they are anti-isomorphic.
 Given a term $t$, we can define its \emph{anti-term} $\bar{t}$, reversing the order of the operands.
 If $\bar{\A}$ is an anti-isomorphic groupoid to $\A$, then $\Pr(t\approx t'\mid \A)=\Pr(\bar{t}\approx \bar{t}'\mid \bar{\A})$.
 Since there is a bijection between the equations of $\A$ and those of $\bar{\A}$, we have that $\PSpec(\A)=\PSpec(\bar{\A})$. \end{enumerate} \end{proof}